camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/20-migrate-from-fox/30-migrate-server.html.md

   * `camunda-cycle-glassfish-$PLATFORM_VERSION.war`
   * `camunda-engine-rest-$PLATFORM_VERSION.war`
   * `camunda-webapp-glassfish-$PLATFORM_VERSION.war`
-* You are able to delete the corresponding Cockpit tables, because they are not needed anymore.
+* You can delete the corresponding Cockpit tables because they are not needed anymore.

 ## IBM WebSphere Application Server